Patcybermind/Patcybermind/README.md

 ### 🌟 Featured Projects
 * **NOMAD:** Natively Open, Modular Architecture Device – an open-source WIP laptop project.
 * **SkyCell:** A prototype telecommunications solution on a balloon for off-grid connectivity.
-* **helper-1:** A 3D printer designed specifically for building plane wings and large-scale objects.
+* **helper-1:** A cheap 3D printer designed specifically for building plane wings and large-scale objects.

 ### 📊 GitHub Stats